 You can do this in 2 ways:

-- Using the iCloud Activation Lock support portal found here
+- Using Apples iCloud Activation Lock support portal.

-- Or in person at your local Apple Store
+- In person at your local Apple Store.

 I’d recommend going to the Apple Store in person as it gives you the chance to persuade the manager that you are an honest person and that you really do own the iPad you want to be unlocked.